hplgit/doconce/doc/pub/slides/scientific_writing.md

 <!-- !split -->
-### Writing tips for LaTeX writers who want to convert to DocOnce
+### Writing tips for LaTeX writers who want to convert to DocOnce *and generate other formats*

  * `doconce latex2doconce` helps the translation
  * Use `\[ \]`, `equation`, `equation*`, `align`, `align*` and nothing more for